Arthur-de-Partuur/Ratrig-Superslicer-Bundle/README.md

 Each corresponding "chapter" contains all the settings that you can work with to build your profile

-## How does it work?
+## How to build up the file
 All entries (or chapters) are stated within square brackets and contain the Tabname and the name of the entry: "[Tabname:entry name]"

 **Note: There are NO spaces between the tabname and entry name, only a colon**

 ### STEP 1: Hidden entries
-You can create hidden entries that will not be shown in SuperSlicer but that you can use to combine later when creating the final visable profile.
+You can create hidden entries that will not be shown in SuperSlicer but that you can use to combine later when creating the final visible profile.
 As per the above example of BRAND-A PETG, I can create an entry for \"common PETG"\ that contains settings that I would like to always use when printing PETG (NOT brand specific for instance).
 Such a hidden entry is made by putting the entry name between asterix' \*\, like so:
 ``[filament:*common PETG*]``

 Items that you can include in the common part are for instance: